kaladaOpuiyo/terraform-openvpn-server/README.md

 ## Terraform-Openvpn-Server

 An openvpn server implementation.
 Packer creates an ami, ami runs on a single node ASG as a spot instance.SSH access only from local machine terraform runs from.
 Clients can be added via a " " seperated list,examples in Makefile.When an instance is terminated the public ip of the replacement instance is attached to the A record vpn-$DOMAIN.Makefile serves as a main interaction point.
-Example .tfvars file @ example/variables.tfvars_example.Updating the instance type for example will cause a new instance to be created.
+Example .tfvars file, example/variables.tfvars_example.Updating the instance type for example will cause a new instance to be created.

 ### Prerequisite
 - Packer